-- 2. If the page number desired is not displayed, use Page Up and Page Down to specify the page that must be removed.
-Home calls up the first page in memory and End calls up the last page in memory. - 3.
-Specify the date of the current month that is the target for the page removal by using the Insert and Delete buttons. - 4.
-Specify the time of the selected day that is the target for the page removal.
-Use the up (8) and down (9) arrow buttons for hour selection (in 24-hour clock time) and the right (6) and left (7) arrow buttons for minutes. - 5.Press Enter or Esc to complete the process.
+2. Specify the date of the current month that is the target for the page removal by using the Insert and Delete buttons.

+- 3. Specify the time of the selected day that is the target for the page removal.
+Use the up (♠) and down (♥) arrow buttons for hour selection (in 24-hour clock time) and the right (➡) and left (⇐) arrow buttons for minutes. - 4.
+Press Enter or Esc to complete the process.